-We have established two warrant programs, as an incentive for our directors, employees and consultants: the 2020/2024:A Warrant Program, or Program A, and the 2020/2024:B Warrant Program, or Program B, both of which were approved by our shareholders in 2020.
+We have established two warrant programs, as an incentive for our directors, employees and consultants: the 2020/2024:A Warrant Program, or Program A, and the 2020/2024:B Warrant Program, or Program B, both of which were approved by our shareholders in 2020 and amended in 2022.
 We refer to Program A and Program B as the Programs.
-Warrants are issued by the board in accordance with authorizations given to it by our shareholders, such that each issuance must be approved by our shareholders.
 Each warrant issued under the Programs entitles the holder to subscribe for our common shares at a specified exercise price during a specified subscription period and may only be exercised for a whole number of shares.
-In addition, by default, the warrants are issued with preemptive rights, provided, however, that upon obtaining shareholder approval for the issuance of warrants, the shareholders may elect to waive such rights for the term of the warrant.
+In addition, by default, warrants are issued with preemptive rights, provided, however, that upon obtaining shareholder approval for the issuance of warrants, the shareholders may elect to waive such rights for the term of the warrant.
+At the annual general meeting held on June 30, 2022, it was resolved upon amending the terms for the Programs, extending the period for each program during which the warrants may be exercised for subscription of new shares.
 The material terms of the Programs are summarized below.

 We may amend the Programs at any time with respect to changes which are required by legislation, court decisions, or decisions by public authorities, or, if in our opinion, any such actions are appropriate or necessary and do not adversely affect the rights of any warrant holder without the consent of the affected holder.
+As of the date of this annual report on Form 20-F, we have not issued any warrants under either Programs.